Meet our teachers!

 Outside of Ardis Music, Mr. Crooker offers his piano performing abilities as an accompanist for soloists and for special events.
 His interests include music theory and composition, and can often be heard learning new classical music at the piano.
 He holds a B.S. in chemical engineering and is a juris doctor candidate.

-Violin and Piano – Janine Rossol
+Violin – Janine Rossol

 Her areas of expertise include classical, traditional, pop, new age, theory, teaching Sukuki and classical violin methods together.
 She plays: solos for weddings, parties, church, solo/ensemble at MSBOA and MMF competitions, accompaniment, and worship team.
 She has been a member of the Macomb Symphony Orchestra and Lake St. Clair Symphony Orchestra, Chamber groups and quartets.